 Survival Distribution

-Circulation strikes from both mints have survived at similar rates, with roughly 22 million Philadelphia pieces and 128 million Denver coins still in existence.
-Proofs show sharper declines, with about 600,000 regular proofs remaining.
+Circulation strikes from both mints have survived in large numbers overall.
+Roughly 22 million Philadelphia pieces and 128 million Denver coins are still believed to exist, though the overwhelming majority show heavy wear from decades of use.

 Also Read: Jefferson Nickel Value (1938-Present)